AudioKit/audiokit.github.io/Common/Nodes/nodes-index.md

 Protocol for responding to play and stop of MIDI notes

 ##### AKPolyphonicNode
-Bare bones implementation of AKPolyphonic protocol
+Creates a useable, bare bones implementation of AKPolyphonic protocol

 #### AKToggleable
 Protocol for dictating that a node can be in a started or stopped state.
 It's extension allows nodes that conform to AKToggleable to use the following:

 Variables

-  * isPlaying
-  * isStopped
-  * isBypassed
+isPlaying, isStopped, isBypassed

 Functions

-  * play
-  * bypass
+play, bypass

 #### AKOperationGenerator
 Operation-based generator

-# Putting Nodes to Work
+<h1 class="center">Explore Nodes</h1>
 ## [Analysis Nodes](/nodes/anaylsis)

 ## [Effect Nodes](/nodes/effects)